Calisthenics: Common exercises

 Standing with the feet a shoulder-width apart, the subject squats down until their thighs are parallel with the floor; during this action, they move their arms forwards in front of them.
 They then return to a standing position whilst moving their arms back to their sides.
 Squats train the quadriceps, hamstrings, calves, gluteal muscles, and core.
 The height of the squat can be adjusted to be deeper or shallower depending on the fitness level of the individual (i.e. half or quarter squats rather than full squats).
 Since squats can be performed easily in most environments and with a limited amount of space, they are among the most versatile calisthenic exercises.
+Due to their movement range, squats are regarded as among the most effective exercises to improve strength and endurance.